thanhdat-99/thanhdat-99/README.md

 - ⚡ Fun fact: ...
 -->

-    ## I am always doing that which I cannot do, in order that I may learn how to do it. - Pablo Picasso
+    ## I am of the opinion that my life belongs to the community, and as long as I live it is my privilege to do for it whatever I can. - Bernard Shaw